ngxs/store/docs/advanced/options.md

 - `developmentMode` - Setting this to `true` will add additional debugging features that are useful for development time.
 This includes freezing your state and actions to guarantee immutability.
 (Default value is `false`).
 This property will be accounted only in development mode when using the Ivy compiler.
 It makes sense to use it only during development to ensure there're no state mutations.
 When building for production, the Object.freeze will be tree-shaken away
 - `selectorOptions` - A nested options object for providing a global options setting to be used for selectors.
 This can be overridden at the class or specific selector method level using the `SelectorOptions` decorator.
 The following options are available:
   - `suppressErrors` - Setting this to `true` will cause any error within a selector to result in the selector returning `undefined`.
-Setting this to `false` results in these errors propagating through the stack that triggered the evaluation of the selector that caused the error. **NOTE:** _The default for this setting will be changing to `false` in NGXS v4.
-The default value in NGXS v3.x is `true`._
+Setting this to `false` results in these errors propagating through the stack that triggered the evaluation of the selector that caused the error.
+(Default value is `false`).
   - `injectContainerState` - Setting this to `false` will prevent the injection of the container state model as the first parameter of a selector method (defined within a state class) that joins to other selectors for its parameters.
 When this setting is `true` all selectors defined within a state class will receive the container class state model as their first parameter.
 As a result every selector would be re-evaluated after any change to that state. **NOTE:** _This is not ideal, therefore this setting default will be changing to `false` in NGXS v4.
 The default value in NGXS v3.x is `true`._
   - See [here](../concepts/select.md#joining-selectors) for examples of the effect this setting has on your selectors.
 - `compatibility` - A nested options object that allows for the following compatibility options: